Back to All Stories

 The Cost

 Before Bintou’s conversion, she was married to an important Muslim businessman in the Ivory Coast and had two healthy children.
 She was a professional seamstress and operated a notable sewing school that supplied specialized clothing to buyers.
 She returned home excited and feeling more alive than ever before.
-However, she faced intense resistance as she practiced her new faith.
+However, she faced intense resistance from Muslim people as she practiced her new faith.
 Family members brought Muslim hermits, believed to have supernatural powers, to pray for her.
-A respected mentor offered her wealth and new business partners if she would recant her belief in Jesus.
+A respected Muslim mentor offered her wealth and new business partners if she would recant her belief in Jesus.
 Friends told her she was cursed for leaving Islam.
 Her husband began to beat her, threw away her personal belongings, and told her to return to Islam or leave.
 The thriving sewing school fell apart and she had to shut it down.
 Then her beloved father died.

 She had young children and no income, but she knew she had to make a choice.
 The Lord led her to Deuteronomy 13:4: “It is the Lord your God you must follow, and him you must revere.
 Keep his commands and obey him; serve him and hold fast to him.”
 God had removed all her crutches, and in total surrender, she cried out to him, “Lord, here I am, have your way with my life!”
 She and her children moved out of their home in 1993, and God supplied all their needs.